-Patient Payments: A list of Patient Payments that are not attached to a deposit (sorted by payment date, then date entered).
+Patient Payments: A list of Payment Allocation that are not attached to a deposit (sorted by payment date, then date entered).

-Insurance Payments: A list of Insurance Claim Payments that are not attached to a deposit (sorted by payment date, then date entered).
+Insurance Payments: A list of Claim Payment that are not attached to a deposit (sorted by payment date, then date entered).

 Also search the deposit for a specific payment:

 When the deposit is ready, there are a few options before saving:

 Click OK, to save and lock the deposit.
 The Edit Deposit Slip window will close.

 To send deposits to QuickBooks: